gummyworm/monster/README.md

 Step _over_ behaves the same as step _into_, but if the next instruction is a subroutine call (`JSR`), execution continues until the instruction _after_ the `JSR` (after the subroutine returns).

+This command is considered somewhat dangerous because this command doesn't trace the execution.
+If the subroutine that is stepped over runs a JAM instruction, the processor will halt.
+Because the overhead of tracing is fairly high, this may be worth the risk.
+Especiallly if you are calling routines that are trusted such as those in the KERNAL or BASIC ROM.

 #### Step Out (`y`)
 Step _out_ is different from the other STEP commands in that it runs by tracing.